aimfeld/ZendDiCompiler/README.md

     }

 DiWrapper has automatically generated a ServiceLocator in the data directory.
-Services can be created or retrieved using the get() method.
+Services can be created or retrieved using `DiWrapper::get()`.
+You can just constructor inject in the retrieved class and you don't need to worry about instantiation.

-This is all behind the scenes.
-You can just constructor inject stuff in you Application module and you don't need to worry about instantiation.
+This is how it looks behind the scenes.
 Some services may need to be provided as shared instances (like the config in this example).
-Just for illustration, this is the generated service locator used by DiWrapper::get().
+Just for illustration, this is the generated service locator used by `DiWrapper::get()`.

     namespace DiWrapper;